DMW2151/gcaas/readme.md

 # Geocoding with Redis

 A geocoder is a service for matching addresses to geographic locations and the entities containing those addresses.
-Geocoders use both geospatial queries and full text search to resolve incomplete addresses to addresses and locations from a validated.For example, if a user wants to resolve the value `TIMES SQ MANHATTAN` to a proper address, a geocoding service may use a full text search algorithm to propose the following:
+Geocoders use both geospatial queries and full text search to resolve incomplete addresses to addresses and locations from a validated.
+This repo builds a geocoder using Redis Search and PubSub to provide both a synchronous and asynchronous geocoding services.

-- 5 TIMES SQUARE MANHATTAN 10036  , (40.755985, -73.98723)
-- 10 TIMES SQUARE MANHATTAN 10018 , (40.754963, -73.98687)
-- 11 TIMES SQUARE MANHATTAN 10036 , (40.756763, -73.98984)

-This application uses Redis Search and PubSub to provide both a synchronous and asynchronous geocoding services.

 ## Introduction Video